Assassination of Shinzo Abe: Responses by the Unification Church

-At a press conference in Seoul on 19 July 2022, Chung Hwan Kwak, a prominent leader in the UC, apologised and stated that the organisation was responsible for Abe's death, saying: "I feel a deep responsibility [for the attack on Abe] because I heard that the motive of the attacker was associated with a grudge against donations [at the UC].
-I sincerely apologize," he said.
+At a press conference in Seoul on 19 July 2022, Chung Hwan Kwak, formerly a prominent leader in the UC, apologised and stated that he felt that the organisation was responsible for Abe's death.
 Kwak said that Sun Myung Moon enjoyed a close relationship with Abe's father and grandfather, stating: "Donations from Japan have greatly contributed to Moon's activities around the world".
 Kwak argued that he tried to reform the UC's Japanese branch and end the practice of spiritual sales, but that Jung Ok Yoo and other church leaders resisted and allowed the practice to continue.
-South Korean church officials and the Japanese branch, on the other hand, denied Kwak's claim.
+South Korean church officials and the Japanese branch denied Kwak's claim.

 The UC claimed that negative media reports related to the assassination led to hate speech and death threats against their followers.
-According to a female receptionist working at the Shibuya office of the UC she has been receiving two to three trolling letters every day, some containing home rubbish and even replacement razors.
+A receptionist working at the Shibuya office of the UC stated that she had been receiving two to three trolling letters every day, some containing home rubbish and replacement razors.
 On 18 August 2022, the church organised a rally in Seoul against the Japanese media.
-About three thousand followers, comprising a considerable portion of Japanese women married to Korea via the UC's mass weddings, were transported from their facility in Gapyeong County via coaches to participate in this protest.
+About three thousand followers, comprising a considerable portion of Japanese women married to Korean men via the UC's mass weddings, were transported from their facility in Gapyeong County via coaches to participate in this protest.
 All participants refused to be interviewed by any Japanese media on site, with deliberate intervention from the staff of the church.
 On 21 August, the UC released a statement on its Japanese site which condemned the media's scrutiny towards the organisation's political ties as a witch hunt, demanding apologies to their followers and threatening legal action.
 On 27 October 2022, the lawyers representing the UC announced that they filed a civil case for defamation against TBS Radio, Nippon TV and the guests who commentated on their shows, Masaki Kito and Yoshifu Arita, demanding public apologies and a total of 33 million yen in damage.